Stay active in competitive sports. Become a referee or become an umpire!

 Check out Nine Reasons to Become a Referee to discover more.

 To learn more about referee training in your area, select your state from the choose a state page.
-From here you can follow the links to the association which oversees high school sports in your state.
+From here you can follow the links to the association which oversees interscholastic sports in your state.
 These pages include information about how to become certified as a high school referee or umpire.

 The choose a sport area discusses becoming an official on a sport by sport basis.
-Here you will find information about popular high school sports which require the services of a referee or umpire.
+Here you will find information about popular sports which require the services of a referee or umpire.
 These sports include: baseball, basketball, field hockey, football, ice hockey, lacrosse, soccer, softball, volleyball and wrestling.
 Note that each sport differs in how it trains and certifies its officials.

 Adults become referees at a various stages of their life.
 Some become referees as soon as their competitive sports-playing days end.
 Adults with children often become referees once their days of coaching their kids are over.
 In many cases a parent will wait until their children are completely done playing sports before they become a referee.
 This way the opportunity to referee will not interfere with the chance to watch their children compete.